Anna of Tyrol: Marriage and coronation

 Upon reaching adulthood, Anna began to receive offers of marriage.
-The first proposal was made in 1603 by King Sigismund III of Poland (then a widower), but Emperor Rudolf II didn't give his consent.
+The first proposal was made in 1603 by King Sigismund III of Poland (then a widower), but Emperor Rudolf II did not give his consent.
 Then the emperor expressed his intention to marry the princess and sent his court painter to Innsbruck, to make a portrait of his intended bride.
 Once the emperor showed his interest in Anna, her mother stopped taking other marriage proposals for her, but soon Rudolf II retracted his proposal.
 The emperor's younger brother Archduke Matthias also began to woo her, and some time later, Rudolf II allowed the marriage of his brother to his former fiancée.

 Anna and Matthias (at that point already King of Hungary and Bohemia) married on 4 December 1611 in Vienna at the Augustinian Church; bride and groom were first cousins –Matthias' father Emperor Maximilian II was an elder brother of Anna's father, Archduke Ferdinand II.
 Matthias, although he was already in his fifties, hoped to sire an heir with his 26-year-old wife.
 Four years later, when Anna became slightly stout, rumors began at the imperial court that she had finally become pregnant.
 But soon courtiers began to joke that her corpulence was not related to a pregnancy but because she had a very good appetite.
 Ultimately, the union was childless.